bi1cor0/destiny2lore_DB/README.md

 ## Routes explanation to the API
 - destiny_oc_guardians: This is where users will post their Destiny 2 Guardian original characters.
     - CRUD Methods: Post new OCs, Get all entries up to 200 requests, Get by ID, Update by ID, and Delete by ID.
 - destiny_exotics: This is where users can access the exotic weapons portion of the database.
-They are unable to add any new ones, but are able to update any new information.
-    - CRUD Methods: Get all entries up to 200 requests, Get by ID, and Update by ID.
+    - CRUD Methods: Post new exotic weapons, Get all entries up to 200 requests, Get by ID, Update by ID and Delete by ID..
 - destiny_npcs: This is where users can access the non-player characters portion of the database.
-They are unable to add any new ones, but are able to update any new information.
-    - CRUD Methods: Get all entries up to 200 requests, Get by ID, and Update by ID.
+    - CRUD Methods: Post new non-player characters, Get all entries up to 200 requests, Get by ID, Update by ID and Delete by ID..